-The Company makes a significant investment in skills and training and supports the CITB and the Apprentice levy.
+The Company makes a significant investment in skills and training and supports the CITB and the Apprenticeship Levy.
 We will continue to lobby for further support and improvement to the systems that support them.
-With a retiring workforce and technology creating new opportunities, engineering is suffering from severe skills shortages, and new talent is needed urgently.

-Credit Risk
+Credit risk

 The Company's policy is to trade only with recognised, creditworthy parties.
 It is the policy of the Company that all clients who wish to trade on credit terms are subject to credit verification procedures.
-In addition, receivable balances are monitored on an ongoing basis, both at operating and corporate level, with the objective of minimising the Company's exposure to bad debts.
+In addition, receivable balances are monitored on an on-going basis, both at operating and corporate level, with the objective of minimising the Company's exposure to bad debts.

-COVID-19 did not have any material adverse impact on the credit risk of the Company.
+COVID-19 has not had any material adverse impact on the credit risk of the Company.